Beth is a mom who works online at home and has a passion for research.

 Large white breeds are entirely white with medium, erect ears.
 These sows are excellent milkers, wean large litters, have superior mothering ability, and farrow.
 They adapt well to confinement but not to rugged conditions.

 This breed is white, short-legged, and has medium to large drooping ears.
 Sows have excellent mothering ability and litter size.
-They are heavy milkers thus they produce pigs with superior growth rate and feed utilization efficiency.
+They are heavy milkers, thus, they produce pigs with superior growth rate and feed utilization efficiency.
 When crossed with other breeds, they produce pigs of highly acceptable carcass quality.
 However, they can't adapt to rugged conditions because of their weak feet and legs.
 Such defects should be corrected by proper selection and breeding.

 The Duroc color is of varying shades of red.
 The sows are prolific and are good mothers.
-They produce pigs that are superior in growth rate and in feed conversion, and their performance under rugged conditions is better than any of the white breeds.
+They produce pigs that are superior in growth rate and feed conversion, and their performance under rugged conditions is better than any of the white breeds.

 These are black with four white feet.
-Some have white in the face and tail.
+Some have white on the face and tail.
 Ears are erect and inclined forward as the animal grows older.
 This breed is meaty and adaptable to rugged conditions.
-The length, depth and balance of their body are good but they lack good growth and are not efficient in converting feed to gain weight.
+The length, depth and balance of their body are good, but they lack good growth and are not efficient in converting feed to gain weight.
 The sows are not as prolific as the other breeds.

 Breed Selection Guide